kari0219/2017-fall-main/project/README.md

 The easiest way to write your report is LaTeX; the standard ACL template is available [here](http://acl2015.org/call_for_papers.html) (or, on Overleaf [here](https://www.overleaf.com/latex/templates/template-for-2-columns-acl-proceedings-style/bdxxrbqzsmpv#.WGV0frYrLdR)).
 However, you’re welcome to typeset in Microsoft Word or IPython/Jupyter Notebooks as well.

 You should also share your code with us via GitHub.
-Either include a link in your email to your own repository, or you can create one under the course organization using this link: [GitHub classroom - 2017-spring-project](https://classroom.github.com/group-assignment-invitations/4caa36f0aacdbf7dd8a4105d4e79e2b4)
+Just include a link to your GitHub.

 Please send your write-up in PDF format to mids-nlp-instructors@googlegroups.com.